In China, U.S. top military officer defends U.S. pivot to Asia

 U.S. Chairman of the Joint Chiefs of Staff Gen. Martin Dempsey said the United States "has been and will continue to be a Pacific power.

-"We seek to be a stabilizing influence in the region," Dempsey said at a news conference at China's Ministry of National Defense.
-"In fact, we believe it would be our absence that would be destabilizing in the region, not our presence."
+"We seek to be a stabilising influence in the region," Dempsey said at a news conference at China's Ministry of National Defence.
+"In fact, we believe it would be our absence that would be destabilising in the region, not our presence."

 Dempsey was speaking at a joint press conference with Chinese Chief of the General Staff of the Chinese People's Liberation Army Fang Fenghui after both sides held talks earlier in the day.

-China's defense ministry made a thinly veiled criticism of the United States last week for increasing tensions in the Asia-Pacific, saying China faces "multiple and complicated security threats" due to the U.S. strategy.
+China's defence ministry made a thinly veiled criticism of the United States last week for increasing tensions in the Asia-Pacific, saying China faces "multiple and complicated security threats" due to the U.S. strategy.

 Fang said there is a possibility that North Korea could launch a fourth nuclear test.